Environmental movement in Australia

 Beginning as a conservation movement, the environmental movement in Australia was the first in the world to become a political movement.
 Australia is home to United Tasmania Group, the world's first green party.
 The environmental movement is represented by a wide range of groups sometimes called non-governmental organizations (NGOs).
 These exist on local, national, and international scales.
 Environmental NGOs vary widely in political views and in the amount they seek to influence environmental policy in Australia and elsewhere.
 The environmental movement today consists of both large national groups and also many smaller local groups with local concerns.

-There are also 5,000 Landcare groups in the six states and two mainland territories.
+There are 5,000 Landcare groups in the six states and two mainland territories.
 Other environmental issues within the scope of the movement include forest protection, climate change and opposition to nuclear activities.
 In Australia, the movement has seen a growth in popularity through prominent Australian environmentalists such as Bob Brown, Peter Garrett, Steve Irwin, Tim Flannery, and David Fleay.